ANS-Awards

 at UCL Anna Mihlic analised Michele Hutchison’s translation of Marieke Lucas Rijneveld’s novel ‘De avond is ongemak’.

-Please click this link to download Anna Mihlic‘s essay, “Analysing Michele Hutchison’s translation of Marieke Lucas Rijneveld’s novel ‘De avond is ongemak’ ” as submitted.
+Anna Mihlic‘s essay, “Analysing Michele Hutchison’s translation of Marieke Lucas Rijneveld’s novel ‘De avond is ongemak’

 The Award-winning Essay at the University of Sheffield, by Rebecca Nelsey, examines the question : “Zwarte Piet : Racism or An Innocent Tradition?”